haiiliin/pyabaqus/docs/source/index.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 In order to use Abaqus command to execute the Python script and submit the job, you need to tell
-Abaqus where the Abaqus command located.
+`pyabaqus` where the Abaqus command is located.
 Usually, Abaqus command locates in a directory like this:

 .. code-block:: sh

    C:/SIMULIA/Commands/abaqus.bat

-You can add the directory `C:/SIMULIA/Commands` to the system environment variable `path`, or you can create a new
+You can add the directory `C:/SIMULIA/Commands` to the system environment variable `Path`, or you can create a new
 system variable named `ABAQUS_BAT_PATH`, and set the value to the file path of the Abaqus command, i.e.,
 `C:/SIMULIA/Commands/abaqus.bat`